Know Your Apparel Decoration Business from A to Z

 Knowing all the areas associated with your apparel business is critical to your success and will keep you from making costly mistakes down the road.
 The main areas to focus on include artwork, transfer types, apparel types, transfer application, and heat press considerations.

 Artwork – Anytime your customer chooses to use our art, you can save them time and money and you can customize any of our artwork for free with our online designer.
-Did you know that if you place your order for a one color Goof Proof®, Hot Split or Polytrans transfer before 11 AM (249 sheets or less) we can ship your order that same day?
-(Monday through Friday)
+Did you know that if you place your order for a one color Goof Proof®, Hot Split or Polytrans transfer before 3 pm (499 sheets or less) we can ship your order that very next day?

 Transfer types – Request our transfer sample pack so you can practice heat applying our entire range of transfer types before you place that big order!
 Our standard transfer types include: Goof Proof® transfers that are applied in only 4 seconds and peeled hot, Hot Split transfers that are perfect for achieving that screen printed look, and our Polytrans transfers for heat sensitive fabrics.